-This Plan was developed in coordination with CAG, the Sun Corridor MPO, the Gila-Pinal Rides Committee, area transit providers, human services agencies, area transportation committees, system users and other interested stakeholders.
+This document is an update to the Plan developed in coordination with CAG, the Sun Corridor MPO, the Gila-Pinal Rides Committee (Coordinating Council), area transit providers, human services agencies, area transportation committees, system users and other interested stakeholders.
 Surveys were conducted by using email lists and directly calling interested stakeholders.
 A copy of the survey questionnaire can be found in Appendix 2 of this document.
-Both the "providers" and "stakeholder" survey instruments were combined and distributed in August 2016, completed in September 2016 and compiled for use in this study prior to draft submittal in October 2016.
+Both the "providers" and "stakeholder" survey instruments were combined and distributed in August 2016, completed in September 2016 and compiled for use in this study prior to the 3-year draft submittal in October 2016.